Spacetchi/tumblr/6_4chan/theme/documentation.md

 ## Additional Information

-There are a lot of scripts in this theme, because I had to make the markup look similar to that of 4chan's.
-Nonetheless, it shouldn't take *too* long to load and style.
+The new version of the theme uses tumblr features I found [here](http://bychloethemes.tumblr.com/undocs) (a big thank you to [bychloethemes](http://bychloethemes.tumblr.com) for putting in the time and effort to find these features).
+The new version uses less javascript.
+Until tumblr releases official documentation for these features, I will continue support for the old version of this theme.
+However, I recommend that you stick with the new version.

+Also, these new features don't display properly in the blog preview on the tumblr customize page, so don't freak out if it looks weird.
+Save and check out your blog on a new tab.

+If this theme suddenly stops working (and you didn't do anything that may have caused that to happen), you may install the old version of the theme.

-This theme uses [unnest](http://neothm.com/post/148902138319/un-nest-tumblr-captions-a-plugin-by), a plugin by neothm and magnusthemes on tumblr.
+The OLD VERSION of the theme uses [unnest](http://neothm.com/post/148902138319/un-nest-tumblr-captions-a-plugin-by), a plugin by neothm and magnusthemes on tumblr.
 This plugin creates a lot of empty paragraphs, so I've written a simple loop to delete them all.
 If for some reason you use empty paragraph tags in your posts, and you're finding that they're being removed by my script, I suggest using `<br>` instead.